 1950s Vallauris Seagull Table Lamp

 Materials: Enamelled colourful ceramics.
-Several fish inside a “rock” with a seagull on top.
-Bakelite socket.
+Several fish, starfish and other sea animals inside the grotto or rock lampshade with a white & grey seagull on top.
+Bakelite E14 socket.

 Height: 19 cm / 7.48”

 Width: 23 x 20 cm / 9.05 x 7.87”

 Electricity: 1 bulb E14, 1 x 20 watt maximum, 110/220 volt.

 Any type of lamp can be used, but preferably the smallest you can get.

 Manufacturer: Made by many factories.